 About the course

-This course is targeted primarily at an audience of engineers entering the railway traction industry.
-It will be highly relevant to graduate engineers seeking professional development as well as more senior engineers who have been working in other railway disciplines and are moving into railway traction.
+The course was targeted primarily at engineers working within the railway traction industry but would also be highly relevant to graduate engineers seeking professional development, as well as more senior engineers working in the rail and traction systems industry.

-Each day, the course programme will cover a key aspect of Electric Traction Systems, giving you a complete guide to this vital aspect of railway engineering.
+Each day, the course programme covered a key aspect of Electric Traction Systems, giving a complete guide to this vital aspect of railway engineering.

 - Day 1: Fundamentals; overview of ETS systems, calculating performance, techniques for energy saving, signalling and control systems, braking and control architecture

 - Day 2: Drives; DC and AC traction, induction motors, motor control, power converters and inverters, technical visit (optional)

 - Day 3: System and Interfaces; AC / DC rail electrification, electromagnetic compatibility , auxiliary power for rolling stock, on board control and monitoring

 - Day 4: Practicalities; safety management, software safety and dependability, future ideas and case studies